 The Mandt System

 The focus of The Mandt System at T.C.
 Harris is on building healthy relationships between our students and their teams in order to facilitate the development of their emotional, psychological, and physical safety.
-The Mandt System provides our teams with de-escalation techniques that are individualized to each student’s crisis cycle and integrates knowledge about the neurobiological impact of childhood trauma with the principles of Positive Behavioral Interventions & Supports.
+The Mandt System provides our teams with de-escalation techniques that are individualized to each student’s crisis cycle and integrates knowledge about the neurobiological impact of childhood trauma.